SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

   #) if a specifier contains more ":" than you can handle, use the part you understand, ignore the rest.
      (i.e. treat ``activate module:parameter`` as ``activate module``, ignoring the ``:parameter`` part) (i.e. treat ``error BadValue:WrongType`` as ``error BadValue``, ignoring the ``:WrongType`` part)
-  #) upon parsing a value, when you know it should be one element from an Enum (which SHOULD be transported as integer),
+  #) upon parsing a value, when you know it should be one element from an enum_ (which SHOULD be transported as integer),
      if you find a string instead and that string is one of the names from the Enum, use that entry.
   #) check newer versions of the specification and check the issues as well, as the above may change.